Hands only CPR

 If they do not respond when you tap and yell, call 911, (or have a bystander call),

-Details about calling 911, including why and when to call, teaching children to call, tips for making wireless 911 Calls, times to NOT call 911 and more are at How to Call 911.
+Details about calling 911, including why and when to call, teaching children to call, tips for making wireless 911 Calls, times NOT to call 911 and more are at How to Call 911.

 and if they are not breathing, start chest compressions.